karl-/athensworks.github.io/about/index.markdown

 footer: true
 ---

 #### Hi, this is Athensworks, a local coworking community.
-At our uptown location we have office facilities, great coffee, fun events, and a unique group of members.
+At our uptown location we have shared office space, great coffee, fun events, and a unique group of members.

-#### We aim to support our members by providing a creative and productive environment for work, discussion, collaboration, and even mentoring to occur.
+We aim to support our members by providing a creative and productive environment for work, discussion, collaboration, and even mentoring to occur.
 Our goal is to grow our individual members, the coworking community, and local business environment.

 What is coworking?
 ------------------